 No, you dont need to take three tubes of Sensodyne toothpaste with you.
 You only need one in three months and they sell it in the Seven Eleven for even a cheaper price.
 You don’t need to take two extra in-case-of phones (+chargers, +cables) with you.
 Extra wallet.
 Hipwallet.
 Didn’t use it.
 Ducktape, tierips and other McGyver stuff… didn’t need it and everything can be bought.
 (Happy though with a rope and clips to hang my clothes on)

 See everything as a percentage of this limit helps also to keep the discipline.
-So a beer of 60 bat is 12% of the budget of the day.
-You see that I have spent two bath too much a day.
-Three euro for all the period, not bad for a big spender like me 🙂
+So a beer of 2 dollar is 20% of you budget of the day.

 How much did you spend?
 Do you have other packing tips?

-Normally you’ll spend more: I didn’t travel a lot and didn’t do tours or trackings (count on 1500 bht per tourday).
+Normally you’ll spend more: I didn’t travel a lot and didn’t do tours or treks (count on 1500 bht per ).
 Take also in account that Chiang Mai/Northern Thailand is much cheaper than the South/the Islands.
 About yoga: I only did two walk in classes, count for 200-250 baht in Chiang Mai and 300 bath in the south.